selectize/selectize.js/README.md

 \
 [![Discussion & Help](https://img.shields.io/badge/Discuss-Keybase-cc004c?style=flat)](https://keybase.io/team/selectize)

-Selectize is an extensible [jQuery](http://jquery.com/)-based custom &lt;select&gt; UI control.
+Selectize is an extensible [jQuery](http://jquery.com/)-based custom `<select>`; UI control.
 It's useful for tagging, contact lists, country selectors, and so on.
 It clocks in at around ~7kb (gzipped).
 The goal is to provide a solid & usable experience with a clean and powerful API.

 - [Demos](http://selectize.github.io/selectize.js/)
 - [Changelog](https://github.com/selectize/selectize.js/releases)